 Despite a big portion of Asia observing Lunar New Year, the night of December 31 and the day of January 1 are still great reasons to celebrate!

-Western expats throughout Asia hold parties, and nightclubs in big cities get on board with special parties and promotions.
-Travelers of all nationalities look for places to celebrate the occasion.
+Western expats throughout Asia hold parties, and nightclubs in big cities get in on the action with special parties and promotions.
+Many locals and travelers of all nationalities look for places to celebrate the occasion.
+The CentralWorld mall in Bangkok hosts a NYE countdown in the massive square outside.